laurent-vigneron/FreeCodeCamp/6-Quality_Assurance_Certification/5-American_British_Translator/README.md

 # British English Translator

 ## Introduction
+This project was more a way to test my knowledge of Regular Expressions (hello Lookahead and Lookbehind) than about testing.
+I recommend you check [this page](https://www.rexegg.com/regex-lookarounds.html).
+The rest of the logic is not too difficult.
 If you Clone this, don't forget to set `NODE_ENV` to `test` without quotes in your .env (if you're using dotenv) or your environment variables.
 Otherwise the tests will not run.
 ---
 ### User stories: